-Here are some free dance activities you can do at home with a group.
+Free dance games and activities you can do at home by yourself, with a partner, or in a group.
+Share a photo or video, and please tag us on social media.
 If you’d like to share a photo or video, please tag us on social media so we can see you.
 We are at facebook.com/dance.houston and instagram.com/dancehouston. #lovetodanceathome

 Name Game – Participants make up dance moves that go with their name (one movement per syllable), teach each other, and a new dance is created by stringing all their moves together one name at a time.
 Dance to music.
 This develops self-expression, language arts, and memory.